-(a) the area is dedicated or declared as a protected area in connection with any of the following changes to a protected area (an existing protected area ) for which a management statement (an existing management statement ) or management plan (an existing management plan ) is in force- (i) renaming the existing protected area; (ii) changing the class of the existing protected area; (iii) adding an area to the existing protected area; (iv) removing an area from the existing protected area; (v) amalgamating the existing protected area with another protected area; (vi) dividing the existing protected area into 2 or more separate protected areas; and (b) any of the following applies- (i) the regulation dedicating or declaring the newly
+(a) the area is dedicated or declared as a protected area is connection with any of the following changes to protected area (an existing protected area) for which management statement (an existing management statement) or management plan (an existing management plan) is in force- (i) renaming the existing protected area; (ii) changing the class of the existing protected area; (iii) adding an area to the existing protected area; (iv) removing an area from the existing protected area; (v) amalgamating the existing protected area with another protected area; (vi) dividing the existing protected area into 2 or more separate protected areas; and (b)) any of the following applies- (i) the regulation dedicating or declaring the newly dedicated protected area declares that the existing management statement or existing management plan applies to the newly dedicated protected area;

-- the regulation dedicating or declaring the newly dedicated protected area declares that the existing management statement or existing management plan applies to the newly dedicated protected area; - (ii) if there is an existing management statement in effect for the existing protected area-the chief executive amends the existing management statement to apply to the newly dedicated protected area; or - (iii) if there is an existing management plan in effect for the existing protected area-the Minister amends the existing management plan to apply to the newly dedicated protected area. - (3) Also, the chief executive is not required to prepare a management statement for the area if the Minister notifies the chief executive that the Minister is preparing a management plan for the area. - (4) If-
+(ii) if there is an existing management statement in effect for the existing protected area-the chief executive amends the existing management statement to apply to the newly dedicated protected area; or the chief executive may prepare a management statement for the aggregation of areas instead of a statement for the area (whether or not statements have been prepared for other areas included in the aggregation of areas).

+- (iii) if there is an existing management plan in effect for the existing protected area-the Minister amends the existing management plan to apply to the newly dedicated protected area. - (3) Also, the chief executive is not required to prepare a management statement for the area if the Minister notifies the chief executive that the Minister is preparing a management plan for the area. - (4) If-